Juniors Class of 2020

 Go online to check out each campus' academic requirements on their admissions websites and make sure you take a look at any majors you might be interested in.

 Attend a campus admissions session and the campus walking tour.
-These are great ways to hear what the school is focusing on teaching and you get a chance to visit the important buildings - rec. center, dorms, commons, and unique campus features.
+These are great ways to hear what the school is focused on teaching and you get a chance to visit the important buildings - rec. center, dorms, commons, and unique campus features.

 Sign up on Naviance when a college rep is visiting SRVHS.
 Naviance is where you sign up for college visits, track your college applications, request transcripts and more.
 RSVP on Naviance and have your teacher sign your slip for attendance tracking.
 Bring the signed slip with you to the visit.
 This is a great time to hear directly from a college admission officer, ask questions and pick up materials.